 Trash bags make excellent hanging bags for clothing if used upside-down, with a hole poked through the bottom for hangers.
 Packing materials are available from local storage facilities, so you don’t have to haul them across the country.

 The consensus among experienced parents is to use sturdy, blue, rectangular, zippered IKEA bags to move everything.
-These bags with handles are easy to carry, lightweight, and collapse down to the size of a spiral notebook.
+These bags with handles like a convertible backpack purse, are easy to carry, lightweight, and collapse down to the size of a spiral notebook.

 *Prepare for grouchy kids.
 When it’s time to move back home for the summer, you only have a few hours to complete the job and clean thoroughly.
 Your child may be prepared, but most college kids don’t have experience planning or packing for a big move.